Mrinal Sen: Depiction of Kolkata

 In many Mrinal Sen movies from Punascha (1961) to Mahaprithivi (1992), Kolkata features prominently.
 He has shown Kolkata as a character, and as an inspiration.
 He has beautifully woven the people, value system, class difference and the roads of the city into his movies and coming of age for Kolkata, his El-Dorado.

 Recognition

 In 1982 he was a member of the jury at the 32nd Berlin International Film Festival.
 In 1983 he was a member of the jury at the 13th Moscow International Film Festival.
 In 1997 Sen became the member of the jury at the 20th Moscow International Film Festival.

-On 24 July 2012, Sen was not invited to the function organised by West Bengal government to felicitate film personalities from the State.
+On 24 July 2012, Sen was not invited to the function organised by Government of West Bengal to felicitate film personalities from the State.
 As per reports, his political views are believed to be the reason for his omission from the function.

 Death

-Sen had had age-related ailments for many years.
+Sen had age-related ailments for many years.
 He died on 30 December 2018 at the age of 95 at his home in Bhawanipore, Kolkata.
 The cause was a heart attack.